Reconciling Religious Faith With the Issue of Debt Relief

 “Every seven years we will let our fields rest, and we will cancel all debts.”

 Under U.S. law, a debtor may only receive a discharge of debts in a Chapter 7 bankruptcy once every eight years; under Biblical law, the release of debts came at the end of seven years.

 Some people feel guilty about seeking to file for bankruptcy protection because certain creditors may not be paid what is owed to them.
 Others have heard that the Bible condemns or forbids bankruptcy or that it is a sin.

 Our examination of the Bible shows that, when based upon real need, filing for bankruptcy is not a sin.
 It is often the only effective means to deliver a debtor from the slavery of overwhelming debt and to break the cycle of borrowing.
 Just as Jesus, by His love and mercy, gave us a new beginning and a rebirth, choosing to declare bankruptcy can provide you with a brighter outlook and a better, wiser future.

 To be sure, Scripture makes it clear that people are generally expected to pay their debts and we know that most good Christians work very hard to do so.
 The reality of our times—with loan officers giving mortgages to those who simply couldn’t afford it and the high unemployment rate that has led to so many lay-offs, leaving millions out of work—are such that the moral and legal obligation to pay debts must be balanced by the need for compassion and forgiveness.

 Please know that many of our clients who file for bankruptcy are people of faith who came to understand that part of being a child of God is knowing that at some point in our lives, each and every one of us must seek His forgiveness.
-If you are suffering from financial hardship, don’t delay—call the Law Offices of Paul S. Taub at (860) 216-9241 or request a free over-the-phone bankruptcy consultation by completing the form on the right side of the page.
+If you are suffering from financial hardship, don’t delay—request a free over-the-phone bankruptcy consultation by clicking on the FREE Consultation button on the bottom right side of the page.